-12 You are reminded that you may decide to consider the potential cross-linking properties of the Substance in the experimental setup of the comet assay and perform a modified comet assay to detect cross links.
+20 You are reminded that you may decide to take into account the potential cross-linking properties of the Substance in the experimental setup of the comet assay and perform a modified comet assay in order to detect cross links.
 Therefore, you may consider preparing and analysing two sets of slides: one set of slides submitted to the standard experimental conditions (as described in OECD TG 489); the other set of slides submitted to modified experimental conditions that enable the detection of DNA.
-The modified experimental conditions may utilise one of the following options: (1) increase of electrophoresis time, e.g. as described in reference 23 [1] in the OECD TG 489; (2) treatment of isolated cells (either in suspension or embedded in the slides) with a chemical (e.g. MMS); or (3) treatment of isolated cells (either in suspension or embedded in the slides) with ionising radiation (options 2 and 3 are described e.g. in references 36-39 [2-5] in the OECD TG 489 or Pant et al. 2015 [6]).
-To ensure the robustness of the test result a specific positive control group of animals would be needed.
+The modified experimental conditions may utilise one of the following options: (1) increase of electrophoresis time, e.g. as described in reference 23 [2] in the OECD TG 489; (2) treatment of isolated cells (either in suspension or embedded in the slides) with a chemical (e.g. MMS); or (3) treatment of isolated cells (either in suspension or embedded in the slides) with a chemical (e.g. MMS); or (3) treatment of options 2 and 3 are described e.g. in references 36-39 [3-6] in the OECD TG 489 or Pant et al. 2015 [7]).
+In order to ensure the robustness of the test result a specific positive control group of animals would be needed.